 I have studied Prehistory at Leiden University and got my master's degree there.
 After a few years of excavating I turned my attention to archaeology & education.
 First as a prehistoric inhabitant of Archeon and coordinator of the prehistoric part there, from 2007 onwards with my own company for archaeology & education, PRAE...

-Coordinator European Archaeology Days and assisting International Conference Organisation: Ligeri Papagiannaki MA (FR)
+Coordinator European Archaeology Days & International Conference Organisation: Ligeri Papagiannaki MA (FR)

 I hold a Master's degree in Prehistoric Archaeology from the University of Nice (CEPAM laboratory).
 I am interested in prehistoric technologies and experimental archaeology, ethnoarchaeology, tangible and intangible culture, as well as in public archaeology, museum education, open-air museums and hands-on activities.
 I have been working as a cultural mediator in France since 2016.